 This stage can go on for several years.
 Some of the first signs you may notice are, heavy irregular periods, fatigue, irritability and forgetfulness.
 Keeping in mind these symptoms can be explained by a number of other things, if you think you’re heading into menopause it’s a good idea to go and get your blood FSH levels checked by your doctor.
 This level has to be consistently up and increasing for peri-menopause to be established.
 If you have symptoms and want to know what to do about them, head over to the tabs above.

 So technically Menopause is when you haven’t had a period or any spotting for 12 months (you can also go straight into this after having a full hysterectomy, aka uterus and both ovaries).
 This means that your ovaries have stopped producing oestrogen.
-This isn’t necessarily the end of the world because we can get oestrogen from other sources (stress glands, fatty tissue and food), it’s not as powerful but can really help keep your levels up and minimise things like; vaginal dryness (ouch, and yes this is common), sleep disturbances, weight gain, anxiety, depression, brain fog, alzheimers, decreased strength and risk of bone weakness… No wonder we’re all fearful of getting older, that doesn’t sound very fun!
+This isn’t necessarily the end of the world because we can get oestrogen from other sources (stress glands, fatty tissue and food), it’s not as powerful but can really help keep your levels up and minimise things like; vaginal dryness (ouch, and yes this is common), sleep disturbances, weight gain, anxiety, depression, brain fog, alzheimers, decreased strength and risk of bone weakness… No wonder we’re all fearful of getting older, that doesn’t sound very fun… That doesn’t have to be you though!

 PhD Neuroscience and Nuclear Medicine.
 Functional Nutritionist and holistic healthcare practitioner